The Parable of the Good Samaritan by Balthasar van Cortbemde (1647) Source: Wikipedia Creative Commons Licence.

-Dave Snowden originally switched me on to it, and Dr Rebecca Sharp picked it up again at the Bangor University Festival of Behaviour Change (#behfest16 link here) in a session about ‘Good People do Bad Things’.
+Dave Snowden originally switched me on to it.
+Dr Rebecca Sharp picked it up again at the Bangor University Festival of Behaviour Change (#behfest16 link here) in a session about how ‘Good People do Bad Things’.
 Before I get onto the experiment, please consider the following situations, and try to keep them to mind:

 - A social worker with a packed caseload of children at risk,

 - A nurse working on a busy ward with ‘not enough hours in the day’,